fredpaw/tasmania/wp-content/plugins/jquery-archive-list-widget/readme.txt

 2. Here you can see a list of archives and its month archives expanded.

 == Change Log ==

+= 3.0.6 =
+* Fixed some compatibility issues with translations plugins like PolyLang.

+= 3.0.5 =
+* Fixed Javascript bug present in Internet Explorer 6,7,8,9,10.

+= 3.0.4 =
+* Shortcut has been changed to [jQueryArchiveList] because Wordpress 4.4 doesn't let to use spaces in shortcodes.

+= 3.0.3 =
+* Minor fixes to add total compability with Wordpress 4.3

 = 3.0.2 =
 * Solved missing months bug.